shiimaxx/altercode/README.md

 ## Usage

-Execute `command` and exit with 1 status code when command output contains “Error”.
+Execute `command` and exit with 1 status code when command output contains “Error” otherwise, exit with an original status code.
 This is most simple case.

 ```
 altercode -contain "Error" -exit-code 1 -- command
 ```

-When multiple rules, you can write rules in a configuration file and run a command with specifying that file in `-c` option.
+you can write rules in a configuration file and run a command with specifying that file in `-c` option.
 In the following case, created a configuration file named "altercode.toml".
 This result will same to above example.

 ```
 altercode -c altercode.toml -- command